jessicahirsch/scientific-thinking/_posts/2024-09-15-regression-test-operators-guide.markdown

 ### Test Conditions

 Before you publish your tests you must understand the testing conditions necessary to qualify your tests as complete and accurate.
 They may require a certain user type or user state.
 This depends entirely on the subject.

+### Page Object Model

+Regression test workspaces may be structured using the page object model.
+The model is a design pattern used to structure automated tests for web applications.
+Each web page in the application has a corresponding Page Class.
+These classes encapsulate the behavior of the web page.

+The elements that build the behavior are abstracted to corresponding files in the support directory.
+By centralizing locators within page classes, any changes to the UI structure can be managed more efficiently by updating the locators in one place.

+If you find yourself reusing elements in more than one test, it is best practice to abstract the locator into a key value pair in a `const` file.